AWS Consolidated Billing

 - is not a method for controlling accounts, or provisioning resources for accounts.

-- Payer account is billed for all charges of the linked accounts.
+- Management/Payer account is billed for all charges of the member accounts.

-- Payer account cannot access data belonging to the linked account owners
+- AWS Organization Consolidated Billing feature does not allow the Payer account to access data belonging to the linked account owners.
+All Features mode need to be enabled.

 - AWS limits work on the account level only and AWS support is per account only